Nextdoor/kingpin/README.md

   * `URLLIB_DEBUG` - Set this variable to enable extreme debug logging of the URLLIB requests made by the RightScale/AWS actors.
-    _Note, this is very insecure as headers/cookies/etc._
+    _Note, this is very insecure as headers/cookies/etc. are exposed_

 **Actor-specific Documentation**